tcalmant/ipopo/website-ipopo/source/index.rst

 iPOPO : A component model for Python
 ####################################

-iPOPO is a service-oriented component model framework for Python, inspired from the Java project
+iPOPO is a service-oriented component model (SOCM) framework for Python, inspired from the Java project
 `iPOJO <http://felix.apache.org/site/apache-felix-ipojo.html>`_.
 Its development is supported by `isandlaTech <http://www.isandlatech.com>`_.